 If you’ve lost your financial aid, then you might be wondering if there’s any way to get it back.
-Luckily, as long as you take the right steps, you can regain the financial aid that you need to fund your education.
+Luckily, as long as you take the right steps, you can regain the financial aid that you need to fund your college education.

 How Do You Lose Financial Aid?

-Not Maintaining Satisfactory Academic Performance – To receive financial aid for college, there are a variety of requirements that you will have to meet.
+Not Maintaining Satisfactory Academic Performance – To receive financial aid for college, there are a variety of requirements that students will have to meet.
 However, the most important is maintaining your grades.
 In fact, the most common reason that students lose their financial aid is due to academic performance.

-Increase in Parents Income – If your parents’ income increases beyond the acceptable level, your aid package may be reduced or removed.
-An increase in your school’s fees or tuition may also cause you to lose your aid.
+Increase in Parents Income – If your parents’ income increases beyond the acceptable level, your financial aid package may be reduced or removed.
+An increase in your school’s fees or tuition may also cause you to lose your financial aid.

-Aid Limits – Some colleges only offer certain types of aid during freshman year, and if you are an upperclassman, you may not be entitled to college-sponsored aid.
+Aid Limits – Some colleges only offer certain types of financial aid during freshman year, and if you are an upperclassman, you may not be entitled to college-sponsored aid.

 If you’ve lost your financial aid, the most important thing that you can do is identify the cause.